The giant screen on the wall of the terminal lounge displays the last television show I'll see on Earth. At least for the next two weeks.

 "Oh, well, then we are all saved," says Alexi.

-Everyone except Brad laughs.
-Even me.
+Marta and Juanita laugh.
 Katsumi lets out a nervous giggle.
-Her face has grown pale.
-Her eyes are open way too wide, showing whites all around.
+Her face is pale.
+Her eyes are open way too wide, showing whites all around her dark pupils.

-"I am glad you are all having a good time," says Captain Huan, as she climbs into the pilot's seat.
-Major Rogov climbs in beside her, and closes and seals the hatch.
+"I am glad you are all having a good time," says Captain Huan, as she slips into the pilot's seat.
+Major Rogov climbs into the copilot's seat beside her, and closes and seals the hatch.

 Despite the air conditioning, I begin to sweat inside my space suit.
 Up front, Captain Huan and Rogov begin the pre-launch checklist.

-"Katsumi secure," I report.
-I'm thankful there is no crotch strap, or I'd die of embarrassment.
+"Payload Specialist Hayashi secure," I report.
+I'm thankful there is no crotch strap.
+I'd die of embarrassment.
 Twice.

-"Houston, all personnel and systems green.
-Over," says Captain Huan.
+"Slingshot, all personnel and systems are go," says Captain Huan.

 Am I ready?
 Is it too late to change my mind?
 I consider this for a millionth of a second.
 Then I kick that thought down the disposal chute.